mybonk/mybonk-wiki/docs/INSTALLATION.md

   #### **Option 1.** Using the ready-made binary distribution from nix cache
   - Quicker and more convenient than Option 2 as it has been pre-built for you.

-    ssh into the orchestration machine and run:
+    ssh into the orchestrator and run:
     ```
     $ sh <(curl -L https://nixos.org/nix/install)
     ```